run2000/compactbeans/README.md

 This is a separated-out implementation of the java.beans.Introspector and associated Descriptor classes, targeted at Java 1.8SE Compact Profile 1.
+The intended platform is a small server-like device capable of running JavaSE embedded, such as a Raspberry Pi.

 The code is based on the openjdk7u60 source bundle, downloaded from the Mercurial repository at http://hg.openjdk.java.net/jdk7u/jdk7u60